 While it is difficult to overcome skepticism about the value of the bonus component of an offer of employment for the reasons stated above, the usefulness of a bonus element can be improved by stating it in terms that are as clear as possible or, if the criteria have not yet been established, then as an intended percentage of salary for normal and reasonable achievement of targets (On Target Bonus – “OTB”) be negotiated within the first 90 days of employment.
 For example, an offer might state that the intended bonus for meeting agreed targets will be 20% of salary.
 The candidate is taking a leap of faith in agreeing to an offer of employment where the bonus component is not clearly spelled out so, in order to build a relationship based on trust, it is important that management follow through on its commitment to implement the bonus system as promised.

-The cautionary cable television tale above can be avoided by developing bonus systems more carefully than they were in that example.
+The cautionary cable television tale above can be avoided by developing a bonus program more carefully than they were in that example.

-1. Bonus Systems Must Be in Sync with Overall Organizational Goals
+1. A Bonus Program Must Be in Sync with Overall Organizational Goals

 There must be a requirement that achievement of the bonus program targets do not cause damage to the organization in other ways.
 For example, a sales objective might be stated in terms of gross margin rather than gross revenue to ensure that the sales that are achieved are, in fact, profitable sales.

-2. Bonus Systems Should Allow for Significant Payoff (Be Generous and Greedy at the Same Time)
+2. A Bonus Program Should Allow for Significant Payoff (Be Generous and Greedy at the Same Time)

 To be meaningful, the possible payoff for achievement of the bonus program targets must be substantial.
 The targets need to be constructed in a manner such that if they are achieved, the benefit to the organization will be multiples of the payoff to the employees who are earning the bonus.
 Constructed properly, the organization will benefit equally or to a much greater extent than the employees earning the bonus, so why not be generous?